Q: Where do volunteers live?

 Sample day in the life of a Bon Secours Ministry Volunteer:

-7:00 Wake up, get ready for the day, short community prayer
+7:00 AM-Wake up, get ready for the day, short community prayer

 Q: What are the community obligations of living as a BSVM volunteer?